August 6, 2024

 1. Design 3D Model

-During the design 3D model stage, the three-dimensional shape of the part is created using computer-aided design (CAD) software.
+During the design stage, engineers create the three-dimensional shape of the part using computer-aided design (CAD) software.
 Design engineers draw the model based on functional requirements, refining every detail.
 The software allows for adjustments to size, shape, and features to ensure that the design is accurate and correct.
-The design process needs to consider processing feasibility and material properties in order to produce a model suitable for CNC milling.
-Once completed, the model can be exported to a variety of file formats, ready for further processing.

 2. Convert the model to machine code